jasp-stats/jasp-desktop/JASP-Tests/README.md

 #### Dependencies related to plots
 Note that it is very important that all plots are created with equal versions of certain dependencies.
-If this is not the case, then we cannot compare plots across different systems and platforms.
+If this is not the case, then we cannot compare plots across different systems.
-The settings you must use can be found in [figs/deps.txt](https://github.com/jasp-stats/jasp-desktop/blob/development/JASP-Tests/R/tests/figs/deps.txt)
+The settings you must use can be found in [figs/deps.txt](https://github.com/jasp-stats/jasp-desktop/blob/development/JASP-Tests/R/tests/figs/deps.txt).
+Note that these should be automatically installed with `vdiffr`.
 This file will look something like (but not necessarily the same as)
 ```
-Fontconfig: 2.11.94
-FreeType: 2.6.1
-Cairo: 1.14.6
+- vdiffr-svg-engine: 1.0
-vdiffr: 0.2.1
+- vdiffr: 0.3.0
-svglite: 1.2.1
-ggplot2: 2.2.1
+- freetypeharfbuzz: 0.2.5
 ```
 You must never edit deps.txt unless the travis-CI config is updated as well.
 If you have different versions of the dependencies installed the plots will be skipped.